bouvdog/FFNExercise/README.md

 •	Ability to start the application and all dependencies (database for example) with 1 command (for example using docker-compose)
 •	1 endpoint that will return the list of agents with the tasks currently assigned to them if any.

+### Notes
+Running 'mvn test' from the command line may not work.
+I spent some time trying to get it to work on my desktop and then gave up as it was taking too much time.
+I remember fighting these sorts of configuration issues before.
+Unit tests ran correctly in my IDE (IntelliJ).

+This application is not thread-safe.

+Updating a task to mark it as completed is just clearing the reference to the task from the assigned agent.
+NOP if the task isn't already assigned.

+The unit test code should be refactored to remove duplication.